revaturelabs/Job-Posting-Big-Data/README.md

 * Select specific elements from HTML using Beautiful Soup
 * Use regular expressions to extract items with a certain pattern within Beautiful Soup
 * Determine the pagination scheme of a website and scrape multiple pages
+* Identify and scrape images from a web page
+* Save images from the web as well as display them in a Pandas DataFrame for easy perusal

 ## Questions: